Laurae2/R_Installation/README.md

 ### Step 10: Download, Configure, and Compile R

-If you followed exactly the steps, it should work out of the box:
+If you followed exactly the steps, it should work out of the box for maximum performance R:

 ```sh
 wget https://cran.r-project.org/src/base/R-3/R-3.5.1.tar.gz